-Our pupils enjoy a wide range of subjects allowing them to embark on an exciting learning journey as they progress through the school.
+Our pupils enjoy a wide range of subjects across the curriculum allowing them to embark on an exciting learning journey as they progress through the school.

 Academic success at Edgeborough is built on:

 - Development of thinking skills and language work from an early age.